Sexual Harassment of Men: Its Types and Consequences

 According to Rape Crisis Organisation in the UK, “sexual harassment is any unwanted sexual behavior that makes someone feel angry, offended, scared or humiliated…”

 In addition, sexual harassment describes any sexual activity that occur without consent.
-It involves violent sexual conduct.
+It also involves violent sexual conduct.
 Other types of sexual harassment may include sexual assault, rape, attempted rape, unwanted sexual or physical contact, or touch.

 There is an alarming case of sexual harassment all over the world.
 Often, victims are told that they are too sensitive and should be able to overlook a “little” touch from someone or a stranger.
 Other times, survivors of sexual assault are described as “unreasonable” or “can’t take a joke.”